Gregw135/Simple-Java-Concurrency-Framework/README.md

 Simple-Java-Concurrency-Framework
 =================================

 A human-friendly framework for concurrent programming.
 Allows concurrent programs to be written using familiar concepts like Step and Task, instead of computer-centric terms like Thread, Fork/join, etc.

+This project is brand new, so all commments, suggestions and criticisms will be welcomed.

 **Composing tasks:**